Oversupply and Forceful Letdown (Milk Ejection Reflex)

 Watch for early signs of mastitis.
 See Mastitis - a Matter of Inflammation.

-Some mothers may benefit from having their thyroid levels checked.
+Some parents may benefit from having their thyroid levels checked.
 Overactive thyroids can contribute to increased production of milk.

 Apply cold compresses for comfort for a maximum of 20 minutes at a time.